dilanx/GamerLanguage/DOCUMENTATION.md

 <variable-name> mains <expression>
 ```

 The keyword here is `mains`.
-The left side of the word is the variable name, and the right side is a [simple expression](#Simple-Expressions) or [advanced expression](#Advanced-Expressions).
+The left side of the word is the variable name, and the right side is a [simple expression](#Simple-expressions) or [advanced expression](#Advanced-expressions).

-You can [manipulate variables](#Variable-Manipulation) and change their values, but we'll get into that later.
+You can [manipulate variables](#Variable-manipulation) and change their values, but we'll get into that later.

-## Simple Expressions
+## Simple expressions
 An expression is basically a set of things that equal one value.
 These include:
 * Strings *`"hello!"`*
   * Strings are anything surrounded in "double quotes".